albertoperdomo2/astro-vim/README.md

-# astro-vim-landing
+# astro-vim

 > [!NOTE]
 > **DISCLAIMER**: Status bar rendering is not working but commands work!

-Welcome to the astro-vim-landing page template!
+Welcome to the astro-vim page template!
 This project combines the power of Astro with the efficiency of Vim key bindings to create a unique and fast navigation experience.

 <p align="center">
     <img src="public/astro-vim.png" alt="logo" width="100"/>